fbpx

 By Randall Wong

-Anne Guthrie is an acoustician, composer, and French horn player based in San Francisco, CA. She studied music composition at University of Iowa, and architectural acoustics at Rensselaer Polytechnic Insitute.
-Her music combines processed field recordings and instrumental improvisation while exploiting architectural and psycho-acoustic phenomena to distort and obscure sonic identities.
-Along with her solo work, she often performs and records with Billy Gomberg as FrauFraulein, and with Gomberg and Richard Kamerman as Delicate Sen.
+Andy Guthrie is an acoustician, composer, and French horn player based in San Francisco, CA. They studied music composition at University of Iowa, and architectural acoustics at Rensselaer Polytechnic Institute.
+Their music combines processed field recordings and instrumental improvisation while exploiting architectural and psycho-acoustic phenomena to distort and obscure sonic identities.
+Along with their solo work, they often perform and record with Billy Gomberg as FrauFraulein, and with Gomberg and Richard Kamerman as Delicate Sen.

 December 20, 2018